near/docs/docs/3.tutorials/fts/1-skeleton.md

 ## File structure

 The repository comes with many different folders.
-Each folder represents a different milestone of this tutorial starting with the skeleton folder and ending with the ft-tutorial folder.
+Each folder represents a different milestone of this tutorial starting with the skeleton folder and ending with the finished contract folder.
 If you step into any of these folders, you'll find that they each follow a regular [Rust](https://www.rust-lang.org/) project.
 The file structure for these smart contracts have:

 - `Cargo.toml` file to define the code dependencies (similar to `package.json`)
 - `src` folder where all the Rust source files are stored